5: Combat

 Pulp Archaeologist Austrian / All-American Dodging booby traps,

-fistfighting Nazis, whipping things
+fistfighting Nazis, bullwhip expertise

 trick gambling, trick dueling